-- 3.109 Currently, HMRC officers may require an area of a landfill site to be designated as an "information area" for the purposes of LfT, in cases where material at a landfill site is not going to be disposed of as waste and HMRC considers there to be a risk to the revenue.
-An information area is an area of a landfill site where material not being disposed of as waste must be deposited and information and record keeping requirements are attached to that area (for example, requiring the weight and description of material entering and leaving the area, its intended use following removal etc.).
-The effect of not complying with a requirement to have an information area or failing to meet the requirements associated with an information area will be that the use or activity taking place will be treated as a taxable disposal and tax will be due on the material implicated in that activity.22 - 3.110 The legislation has been broadly replicated in Scotland, but the term used to describe an information area has been changed to a "non-disposal area."
+3.115 Currently, HMRC officers may require an area of a landfill site to be designated as an 'information area' for the purposes of LfT, in cases where material at a landfill site is not going to be disposed of as waste and HMRC considers there to be a risk to the revenue.
+The concept of information areas is an area of a landfill site where material not being disposed of as waste must be deposited and for information and record keeping requirements to be attached to that area (for example, requiring the weight and description of material entering and leaving the area, its intended use following removal etc.).
+The effect of not complying with a requirement to have an information area or failing to meet the requirements associated with an information area will be that the use or activity taking place will be treated as a taxable disposal and tax will be due on the material implicated in that activity.23